Linda, Listen to ME!

 https://vimeo.com/19071448

 This 1978 song “I Will Survive” by Gloria Gaynor was turned into the “Alien Song”.
 It has made me laugh for years!
 Watch it, then come back.
-I’ll wait. https://vimeo.com/19071448
+I’ll wait.

 Are you laughing?
 Come on.
 That was hysterical!
 Now wipe that frown off your face, and let’s get to more funny business because we take life way too seriously.

 Do you think God doesn’t have a sense of humor?
 Really?
-If he hadn’t had a sense of humor, Genesis might have read a bit differently, “And God made one robot with a whole bunch of clones”….
-Then he decided to quit while he was ahead. “ My grand plan is for every creature to simply exist for my pure pleasure.
+If He hadn’t had a sense of humor, Genesis might have read a bit differently, “And God made one robot with a whole bunch of clones. – then He decided to quit while He was ahead. “ My grand plan is for every creature to simply exist for my pure pleasure.
 I like it.
 I’m done.
 Why muddle it up?”

-But then Spirit, observing it all, objected, “But, Lord, who will return your love then?
+But then Spirit, observing it all, objected, “But, Lord, who will return Your love then?
 Isn’t that what this is all about”?
 God replied, “Oh, please!
 Let’s think about this.
-If I want them to love me, I will have to give them all the free will to do it, and you know what that’s gonna make them don’t you?
+If I want them to love Me, I will have to give them all the free will to do it, and you know what that’s gonna make them, don’t you?
 A royal pain!”

 But, alas, God relented, “Okay, fine.
 But if we’re going to do this, we can’t have all drama and whining.
 If they can’t laugh at themselves or take a little ribbing occasionally, then we’re gonna replace them with more trees and rocks!”

-So God made humankind in his image (Genesis 1:26), reluctantly giving everyone free will.
-And just as he foresaw, it went very badly!
+So God made humankind in His image (Genesis 1:26), reluctantly giving everyone free will.
+And just as He foresaw, it went very badly!
 Okay, not totally.
 That’s why God gave us a sense of humor to help us over the rough spots.
 And to keep, at least some of us, from that incessant bellyaching, “Why me, Lord”?
 Waaa, waaa, waaa…

-I truly believe that you cannot learn to really laugh – I mean laugh till you pee – laugh, until you have cried; cried from the deepest sorrow that life throws at you.
+I truly believe that you cannot learn to really laugh – I mean laugh till you pee – laugh until you have cried, cried from the deepest sorrow that life throws at you.
 If you know what I’m talking about, you know that getting through this life is like being pecked to death by a chicken.
 And you had better find the humor in it, or that chicken may just turn into a buzzard – and you?
 Roadkill!

 I can’t tell you how often my screw-ups have turned into life lessons, followed by laughter.
 God has the uncanny ability to admonish me and then stick a mirror in front of me until I can no longer keep a straight face.
-It’s a beautiful thing to know that I am a deeply loved idiot, because as that famous saying goes:
+It’s a beautiful thing to know that I am a deeply loved idiot because, as that famous saying goes:

 I will end with one of my favorite poems, which prompted this post: